Tran-Foxxo/LRLuna/README.md

-# About LRAether
+# About LRLuna

 LRAether is an open source modification to Line Rider Advanced // https://github.com/jealouscloud/linerider-advanced
 # Instructions

-You can download the latest version on the releases page
+You can download the latest version on the releases page Download gwen-lra here: https://github.com/jealouscloud/gwen-lra (it's necessary, put it in the dedicated folder)

+Afterwards, use visual studio to build the thing.

 ## Windows

 If you can't run the application, you probably need to install .net 4.6 which is a requirement for running LRA.
 ## Mac/Linux

-I'm sorry, but LRAether isn't available for Mac or Linux currently.
-If you wish to use LRAether, I'd recommend to get a Windows emulator.
+LRLuna isn't available for Mac or Linux currently.
+If you wish to use LRLuna, I'd recommend to use WineBottler.
 # Features

     Fast